-The Company's business involves entering into contractual relationships with customers to provide a range of services with a significant proportion of the Company's revenues and profits derived from long term contracts.
+The Company's business involves entering into contractual relationships with customers to provide a range of services with proportion significant of the Company's revenues and profits derived from long term contracts.
 Revenue on individual contracts is recognized in accordance with Ind AS 115, Revenue from Contracts with Customers, based on the extent of progress towards completion.